wumingruiye/Blackwell-Strategy/README.md

 Blackwell proved in *An analog of the minimax theorem for vector payoffs*, (1965), the existence of a “no-regret” algorithm for a wide class of simple online learning problems involving multi-objective optimization.
 In the project, we implement such an algorithm making use of the celebrated Blackwell Approachability Theorem for two-player games with player's regrets as vector quantities.
-More specifically, at each round, players deploy mixed strategies that are derived from the stationaty distribution of the regret matrices.
-This procedure verifies Blackwell condition and allows players' regrets to approach the negative orthant, thus minimizing their regrets.
+More specifically, at each round, players deploy mixed strategies that are derived from the stationary distribution of the regret matrices.
+This procedure verifies Blackwell condition and allows players' regrets to approach the negative orthant, thus minimizing them.
 This method guarantees that the empirical distributions of play converge to the set of correlated equilibria of the stage game.
 For more details, see *A Simple Adaptive Procedure Leading to Correlated Equilibrium* (2000), Hart & Mas-Colell.

 <!-- <img src="https://render.githubusercontent.com/render/math?math=e^{i \pi} = -1"> -->